 7. Decision Values through Hypothesis

 A hypothesis is essentially a calculated guess which uses data and research to reduce the risk of failure.
 On the other hand, business often needs to rely on previous experience, especially when they cannot access the relevant data and information.

 For example, when advertising on a popular platform, you could ask the research team to gather advertising metrics such as conversation or click-through rates from similar products or businesses in the same industry.

 8. How to Achieve and Measure Results Using the SMART Acronym

 When it comes to both advertising and marketing, you cannot improve what you do not know.
 What’s more, Noah says that SMART is the perfect acronym to take care of this aspect.

 It’s true, various websites and tools can assist with social media marketing and advertising but without the following strategy.
 Many of these tools are not very useful at all.

 Specific – Every goal should be ultra-specific and outline the precise numbers or details associated with the overall objective.
-For instance, if you want to attain a $500k annual turnover.
+For instance, let’s assume you want to attain a $500k annual turnover.
 It’s important to break this number down into smaller numbers over the weeks and months of each year.

 Measurable – You will need to measure the extent of progress of every marketing or advertising effort.
 In this sense, you should be able to know when things are not going to plan and then take action in order to get everything back on track.
 If turnover is $200k midway through the year, you will need to adjust the projected earnings for the final six months in order to reach the $500k target.